D-Robotics/rdk_doc_en/docs/common_questions/toolchain.md

 <font color='Green'>【Answer】</font>

-- The reason for this error could be that the custom operator used is not supported by Horizon.
+- The reason for this error could be that the custom operator used is not supported by D-Robotics.
 To resolve it, you can either replace the operator with one listed in our supported operator list or develop and register a custom CPU operator.

 #### Error in hb_mapper makertbin (03_build.sh) Model Conversion